onlyphantom/llm-python/README.md

 <!-- <img src="assets/youtube.png" width="50%" alt="LangChain youtube tutorials" /> -->
 ![LangChain youtube tutorials](assets/llmseries.png)

-Learn LangChain from my YouTube channel (~6 hours of content); Each lesson is accompanied by the corresponding code in this repo and is designed to be self-contained -- while still focused on some key concepts in LLM (large language model) development and tooling.
+Learn LangChain from my YouTube channel (~7 hours of LLM hands-on building tutorials); Each lesson is accompanied by the corresponding code in this repo and is designed to be self-contained -- while still focused on some key concepts in LLM (large language model) development and tooling.

 Feel free to pick and choose your starting point based on your learning goals: